-The Student-in-Residence scholarship is a financial aid program intended to support student teams who are building a company while completing their degree.
+The Student-in-Residence program is intended to support student teams that are building a company while completing their degree(s).

 We are an educational non-profit whose mission is to accelerate the development of the highest-potential founders out of Stanford through experiential education and collective intelligence.
 We require no fees and take no equity.

 Student entrepreneurs have to work on many things they haven't worked on before.
 The best student entrepreneurs know they need to be as equipped as possible, because that's what it takes to succeed.

 We know that getting mentorship, coaching and expert advice, will definitely make a difference; and our SIR recipients are privileged to by trained by some of the best Stanford affiliated (and non-Stanford) founders, mentors and advisors.
 Exclusively available to Student-in-Residence recipients, is structured programming to offer tactical help & resources, experiential education, funding and a vast network of mentors, investors, and domain experts.